 When brains experience trauma, they struggle to cope with it.

-Study by Meiser-Stedman & team, published in the Journal of Child Psychology and Psychiatry, 03/2019
+This sketchnote is based on a 2019 study by Meiser-Stedman & team, published in the Journal of Child Psychology and Psychiatry, 03/2019

 This doodle fleshes out that research article a bit more: I think the most interesting takeaway is this: kids who spent a lot of time and brain-space trying to process their experience had a higher risk for PTSD.
 While this could be a chicken vs egg scenario (i.e. are naturally thoughtful kids at a higher risk for PTSD?) my takeaway from this research is the following:

 1. This research indicates that we shouldn’t pressure kids to talk about their trauma in a grown-up way.
 (Kids and some tweens are going to work it out through their play, so we can support unscripted play to be a supportive presence.)

 2. We can support kids through trauma recovery by normalizing their responses.
 One of the best ways?
 The phrase: “of course you feel ____”.

 At the end of the day, the best trauma response is to help a brain process and understand the trauma it has experienced, which begins with offering normalization and a safe place for discussion.

 Pin now to find it later:

 The second is a doodle discussing new research in preventing PTSD in children, drawn with black and light blue on a teal background.
 The text reads:

 Not all kids who experience traumatic events will develop PTSD.

 Why are some kids more resilient?
 New research by Richard Meiser-Stedman explores why some kids cope better with trauma than others.